 For Students who have a Degree in a Field Other than Nursing and Do Not have an RN License

-The Graduate Entry Program in Nursing (GEPN) offers post-baccalaureate entry to the Master of Science in Advanced Population Health Nursing (APHN), Doctor of Nursing Practice (DNP), and PhD in nursing programs.
-At the time of application to GEPN, the student selects a specialty area and graduate degree (i.e., MS, DNP, PhD).
+The Graduate Entry Program in Nursing (GEPN) offers post-baccalaureate entry to the Master of Science in Advanced Population Health Nursing (APHN) and Doctor of Nursing Practice (DNP) programs.
+At the time of application to GEPN, the student selects a specialty area and graduate degree (i.e., MS, DNP).
 Once admitted to GEPN, a student may not change from the specialty track selected at the time of application.
 Transfer from one specialty area to another is not permitted.
 Transfer into or between the FNP or AGPCNP specialties is not permitted.
 Once enrolled in GEPN, a student may not apply as a new student to another graduate degree program.

 GEPN is designed for adult learners: